 I have been waiting for a long time for an opportunity to take the Armadillo quadricycle on a longer trip.
-Partly because mini adventures like this is one of my passions.
+Partly because mini adventures like this are one of my passions.
 It is both exciting and relaxing at the same time to find your route and see the landscape pass by in a speed not faster than it allows you to take it in.
 The recumbent position is also very well suited for this, being a lot more comfortable on long stretches, and as it is a more relaxed driving experience, more attention can go to take in the surrounding landscape.

 The other reason for doing this is that I am really curious about how the Armadillo behaves as a touring cycle, as being the developer of the Armadillo.
-I tried prototype 1 and 2 in 2012 and 2013, travelling to Copenhagen and Stockholm, but I haven’t tried later versions of it on longer tours.
+I tried prototype 1 and 2 in 2012 and 2013, traveling to Copenhagen and Stockholm, but I haven’t tried later versions of it on longer tours.

 So, now I am attempting to ride an Armadillo two-seater from Nijmegen, Holland to Germersheim, Germany.
 The route is along the Rhine and the goal is to go the 500 km to show the Armadillo at the special bikes show, SPEZI.
 100 km per day for five days.

 I am departing from Nijmegen after having participated in the International Cargo Bike Festival 2016.
 It was hectic days for me, with the highlight being the workshop on containerization.
 As always, you have the feeling that you didn’t have enough time to test all the latest innovations and to hang out with all the nice cargo bike people.
 But that’s the way it is.